 A margin clause limits the amount you can receive for a loss if a property that's subject to a blanket limit is damaged or destroyed.
 A blanket limit applies one limit to several properties or to several types of property, and many commercial policies include them.

 A margin clause eliminates much of the benefit of a blanket limit when it's included in property insurance coverage.

 What Is a Margin Clause?

 A margin clause is added to a commercial property policy by an endorsement.
-It limits the amount you will receive for a loss if property subject to a blanket limit is damaged or destroyed.
-If a loss occurs, your insurer will not pay more than a specified percentage of the value of the damaged property.
+It states that your insurer won't pay more than a specified percentage of the value of the damaged property if a loss occurs.

-The endorsement includes a schedule of insured property.
-The schedule lists each type of property that is insured under a blanket limit.
-Each is identified by a premises number, building number and description.
-A sample of a margin clause schedule is shown below.
+The endorsement includes a schedule of the insured property that lists each type of property that's insured under a blanket limit.
+Each is identified by a premises number, a building number and description.
+A margin clause schedule would look something like this:

 Building # 1

 Building located at: 125 Market St., Pleasantville, CA